AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 AI Applyd

-- Hired Yesterday: $79/month with 300 auto-applies, application screenshots, priority queue, and bigger token budget
+- Hired Yesterday: $89.99/mo with 750 auto-applies, application screenshots, priority queue, and bigger token budget

 Simplify Copilot